 Helping teens focus on the future

-Education and career development for at-risk students
+Education and career development for opportunity youth

 Goodwill enlists the help of business professionals to be positive mentors to students, offering guidance and advice.